 International driver's license

-An "International Driver's License" (IDL) or "International Driver's Permit" (IDP) is a document that permits a traveler to operate a motor vehicle when visiting a foreign country.
-For example, if a U.S. citizen wanted to drive a car while visiting France, the prospective tourist could apply for an IDL.
+An “International Driver’s License” (IDL) or “International Driver’s Permit” (IDP) is a document that permits a traveler to operate a motor vehicle when visiting a foreign country.
+For example, if a U.S. citizen wants to drive a car while visiting France, the prospective tourist could apply for an IDL.

 Many con artists in the United States sell fake IDLs and falsely claim they can replace a license or ID issued by a U.S. state.
 An IDL is not valid in the driver's home country and is not a satisfactory form of ID for notarization.
 Notaries should never accept any document purported to be an "IDL" as proof of a signer's identity.